pytorch/serve/examples/intel_extension_for_pytorch/README.md

 Some notable launcher configurations are:
 1. `--ninstances`: Number of instances for multi-instance inference/training.
 2. `--instance_idx`: Launcher by default runs all `ninstances` when running multiple instances.
 Specifying `instance_idx` runs a single instance among `ninstances`.
 This is useful when running each instance independently.
+3. `--ncore_per_instance`: Number of cores per instance.

+When running multi-worker inference with Torchserve, launcher's `--ninstances`, `--instance_idx`, and `--ncore_per_instance` boost the performance of Torchserve.
+Launcher equally divides the number of cores by the number of workers such that each worker is pinned to assigned cores.
+Doing so avoids core overlap between workers which generally improves performance.
+For example, assume running four workers (4 `ninstances`) on 16 cores (i.e., 4 `ncore_per_instance`).
+Launcher will bind worker 0 (`instance_idx` 0) to cores 0-3, worker 1 (`instance_idx` 1) to cores 4-7, worker 2 (`instance_idx` 2) to cores 8-11, and worker 3 (`instance_idx` 3) to cores 12-15.
+Note that core pinning is taken care internally by launcher such that users don't have to manually set `ninstances`, `instance_idx`, nor `ncore_per_instance` in `config.properties`.

 Please refer to [here](https://github.com/intel/intel-extension-for-pytorch/blob/master/docs/tutorials/performance_tuning/launch_script.md) for more details.